Taunton Deane (constituency): Boundaries

 This constituency centred on the town of Taunton while extending to include Wellington within an approximate rhombus-shaped swathe of land forming the south-western portion of Somerset.
 The constituency covered a large part of the Devon—Somerset border.

 History

-In the 2005 general election, the victorious Liberal Democrats' candidate in Taunton required the smallest percentage swing from the Conservative MP for them to take the seat.
-In the 2010 general election, the seat was identified as a target for the Conservative Party, ranking 29th on their target list.
+In the 2005 UK general election, the victorious Liberal Democrats' candidate in Taunton required the smallest percentage swing from the Conservative Party MP for them to take the seat.
+In the 2010 UK general election, the seat was identified as a target for the Conservative Party, ranking 29th on their target list.
 The incumbent, Jeremy Browne had a notional 3.3% lead from the 2005 election.
 Browne held the seat in 2010, increasing his majority to 6.9%, a 1.8% swing from the Conservatives to the Liberal Democrats.

 Constituency profile

 The seat was a mixture of partially agricultural commuter villages and a spacious urban town, which has business parks in a similar way to Wells, connected by road and rail to the major conurbations, north and south, Bristol and Exeter.
 The majority of the eastern half of the ridge-like Blackdown Hills is in the Blackdown electoral ward.
 Workless claimants, registered jobseekers, were in November 2012 lower than the national average of 3.8%, at 2.6% of the population based on a statistical compilation by The Guardian.